8 Ways To Save Money Today, Tomorrow and Every Day After

 Okay, so you’ve resolved to spend less money.
 What’s next?
-Well, if your plan to cut down on your spending involves you just winging it, you’re setting yourself up to fail.
-Instead, you need to create a budget, so that you can plan your spending and then track it each month.
+Well, if your plan to cut down on spending involves just winging it, you’re setting yourself up to fail.
+Instead, you need to create a budget, so that you can plan your spending and track it each month.

 3. Automate your savings.

 Once you have a budget in place, you’ll need to make sure that you actually save that money.
-If that extra money just sits around in your checking account, it’s all too easy for those dollars to get spent instead of saved.
-And the best thing you can do is to set up a system where extra money gets automatically deducted.
+If it just sits around in your checking account, it’s all too easy for those dollars to get spent instead of saved.
+One helpful thing you can do is set up a system where extra money gets automatically deducted.

 “Automate your savings” recommends Zimmelman.
 “Use special apps or programs that will transfer money to your savings automatically.
 You can set up automatic withdrawals or transfers of a set amount every month or a percentage of every paycheck.
 You can also “round up” all your transactions and deposit the change into your savings automatically.”

-Robert R. Johnson, Principal at the Fed Policy Investment Research Group, shares this helpful anecdote about the power of automatic saving and how small changes in behavior can make a huge difference over time:
+Robert R. Johnson, Professor of Finance at Creighton University's Heider College of Business and Chairman and CEO at Economic Index Associates, shares this helpful anecdote about the power of automatic saving and how small changes in behavior can make a huge difference over time: